+However, today the place is mostly used for ceremonial events.
 At weekends the staff at the Guildhall will often be happy to show you upstairs if they are not too busy.

 Next door to the Windsor Guildhall you will find the amazing Crooked House Tea room (more correctly called Market Cross House) which has stood for almost as long as the Guildhall, despite warping (they built it using unseasoned Oak) that gives is the most peculiar appearance.
 The sensation of sitting inside a building where there isn’t a right angle in sight is and excellent way to end off your visit to the Guildhall.
 The current Market Cross House was built in 1687 and started to lean around 1718.
 There was once a secret passage from the basement of Market Cross House right through to Windsor Castle.